IDontReallyCode/OptionsBacktesting/README.md

 #### LOOP:
 1. Tell the `Market` to move one step in time by passing the next `['datetime']`
-   - This way, when the `Strategy` accesses data, it will have access to all the data "up until, and including, that date", and asking for athe option chain snapshot will give the latest OC snapshot available.
+   - This way, when the `Strategy` accesses data, it will have access to all the data "up until, and including, that date", and asking for an option chain snapshot will give the latest OC snapshot available.
+One can also ask for the the whole history.
+Same for the stock.
 2. Tell the `Dealer` execute orders.
    - The `Dealer` has a list of waiting `Order`s.
    - The `Dealer` loops through all waiting orders and tries to execute them.
+     - The `Dealer` will play the role of the clients broker here and verify that the account can execute the order
+       - So, it will check that there is enough capital and  get the margin [TODO]
      - If an `Order` is executed, it is removed from the queue, and a `Trade` is created
+     - If and `Order` is canceled because of lack of capital or margin, a feedback is sent to the strategy [TODO]
 3. Tell the `Account` to update based on the `Trade`s
-   -
+   - `Trade` shohuld also include the Margin change
+   - If the `Account` requires contiunuous update, the value of each position is updated and the total value in the account is updated.
+[TODO]
+   - The margin also needs to be recalculated based on the underlying price.
 4. Update the strategy with the new candle, tell the strategy to update,
    - => return new orders, if any.